There’s a lot of mixed Team National reviews online.

 Some say the TN membership doesn’t save you money, and that it’s really just a scam or pyramid scheme.
 Others say it’s the best thing ever and that everyone should join.

-So in this review, I’m going to walk you through the company, its savings membership and business opportunity in detail.
-To help you make a more informed choice either way.
+In this review, I’m going to discuss the company, its savings membership and business opportunity in more detail, to help you make a more informed choice about joining either way.

 What’s Team National About?

 Team National is a network marketing company that sells “savings club” memberships.

 Members of this “club” receive discounts and rebates on products and services throughout the United States.
 The discounts extend to products in over 20 industries.
 Anything from furniture and household goods, to insurance, phone services, auto-care and travel.

 Who’s running the show?

 Dick Loehr founded Team National in 1997 and handed the reigns over to his daughter, CEO Angela Loerh Chrysler shortly after.
 She runs TN from their HQ in Davie, Florida.

 Since launching, the company has generated billions of dollars in sales, built a large network of independent distributors and earned some impressive awards.
 For example, the South Florida Top Workplaces in 2019 and Best Places to Work in 2019 awards.